My favorite love story of all time is actually our very own story.

 Once upon a time in a land long ago, there was a girl who was about 11 or 12 years old.
 Her family knew a really large family with eight children.
 The older siblings of this large family babysat this girl and her siblings on occasion.
 And the two families saw each other frequently at church and church events.

 When Shannon was 13 her family moved away and life went on, full of crushes and school and activities.
 We shall skip the parts about her dating many unsuitable boys and pretty much being a mess of a teenager.
 Except to say that she was.
 A mess, that is.
 (For that she once again profusely apologizes to her parents.)

 In the meantime, Dean too had gone through being a teenager and even a twenty-something young man.
 He participated in much foolery with his buddies.
 None of which shall be discussed here.
 Because that would just be unnecessary.
 Except to say he was rather a mess too.

 Both Dean and Shannon had their hearts broken into what felt like irreparable pieces.
 Little did they know that the God they didn't yet have a relationship with was really looking out for them.

-In July of 1995, knowing that he was soon going to college in the States and completely on a whim, Shannon invited the youngest brother of the large family to come visit and celebrate with her friends.
-Apparently, he didn't really want to.
-However, his slightly older brother Dean convinced him that he should.
-And since youngest brother didn't have a vehicle, Dean would personally drive him the hour it took to get to Shannon's house.
+In July of 1995, knowing that he was soon going to college in the States and completely on a whim, Shannon invited the youngest brother of the large family to come up to cottage country to visit for a night out with her friends.
+His slightly older brother Dean convinced him that it would be fun…and since youngest brother didn't have a vehicle, Dean would personally drive him the hour it took to get to Shannon's house.